LearnCIOT/LearnCIOT.github.io/content/ch5/ch5.2/index.en.md

 ![Python output](figures/5-2-1-1.png)

-Besides, we can describe the service/defense areas of stations with Delaunay Triangulation, with which we choose one station as the center and search for two nearest dots to create a triangular service area.
-If we consider the triangular service area as a homogeneous sphere, in which data of sensors can be replaced with the average values obtained from the three nodal stations.
+In addition, we can map out the areas covered by each station using a technique called Delaunay Triangulation.
+This involves picking one station as a central point and then connecting it to the two nearest stations, forming a triangular area.
+If we treat this triangular area as if it has uniform conditions, we can estimate conditions in this area using the average data from its three corner stations.

-Overall, the two algorithms can help us understand the spatial distribution of sensors and the spatial structure it constructs as graphics.
+In summary, these two methods – Voronoi Diagrams and Delaunay Triangulation – help us visualize the layout of these sensors and the geographical patterns they create.

 ```python
 from scipy.spatial import Delaunay, delaunay_plot_2d